 This afternoon when we return to utrecht you are free to explore the medieval centre of this marvelous town.
 The Domtoren (14th century bell tower) and St Martin’s Cathedral on Domplein Square are particularly noteworthy.

 Dinner tonight will be on your own - there are many, many options here and a few fun bars in the centre of Utrecht.
-Tonight you’ll see how easy it is to be in Holland as a non-Dutch speaker; the locals loves to practice their language skills initially learned at school but perfected on a steady diet of North American television shows and Hollywood movies.
+Tonight you’ll see how easy it is to be in Holland as a non-Dutch speaker; the locals love to practice their language skills initially learned at school but perfected on a steady diet of North American television shows and Hollywood movies.

 Day 4, Wednesday

 This morning is another moving day.
 After breakfast (more pastries and stroopwaffels – eat early, eat often!) we’ll check out of our hotels.
 Our fourth day sees us meet up in the centre of town and leave Utrecht together.
 We’ll progress in a westerly direction towards Gouda and then north towards Haarlem.
-Today is the longest ride of the week at around 80km (c.
-50 miles) but don’t be intimidated; remember our Dutch rides are easy!
+Today is the longest ride of the week at around 50 miles, but don’t be intimidated; remember our Dutch rides are easy!

 This morning we’ll stop for a coffee in Oudewater; a very pretty medieval town which is famous in equal measure for its rope manufacturing and, more interestingly, for its 16th century witchhunts.
 We’ll ride past the Weigh House; where those accused of witchcraft were offered a chance to prove their innocence.
 Unsurprisingly no one was ever proved to be a witch in Oudecraft but the public weighings were a spectacle.
 Even today you can pick up a certificate confirming that your body weight is relatable to your appearance.
 Let your guides know if you’d like to be weighed; we’ll park up your pedal-powered broomsticks for a few minutes to accomplish this.